bradleyboehmke/bradleyboehmke/tutorials/descriptives_categorical.md

 ## 6        6696      F              M   $10K - $30K Beverly Hills          Side Dishes          3    4.37
 {% endhighlight %}

-In addition, the packages we will leverage include the following:

-{% highlight r %}
-library(ggplot2)        # for generating visualizations
-{% endhighlight %}

-&#9755; *See [Working with packages](http://bradleyboehmke.github.io/tutorials/basics/packages/) for more information on installing, loading, and getting help with packages.*

 <br>

 ## Frequencies
-To produce [contingency tables](https://en.wikipedia.org/wiki/Contingency_table) with which calculate counts for each combination of categorical variables we can use R's `table()` function:
+To produce [contingency tables](https://en.wikipedia.org/wiki/Contingency_table) which calculate counts for each combination of categorical variables we can use R's `table()` function.
+For instance, we may want to get the total count of female and male customers.

 {% highlight r %}
 # counts for gender categories